Child and Adolescent Inpatient Services (CAI)

 Matilda H. Theiss Child Development Center

 The Matilda Theiss Child Development Center provides center-based, mobile therapy, and outpatient treatment programs designed to be appropriate for young children ages six weeks through eight years who are at-risk for behavioral or developmental concerns, exhibit disruptive and other challenging behaviors and/or have experienced traumatic stress.
 Within the center-based program, treatment is provided within natural settings and includes both child-oriented and family-oriented activities and interventions.
 For young children, it is during play that behaviors are learned, practiced, and tested.
 Therefore, five days per week our center-based program provides individualized, child-centered, and family-focused behavioral health treatment is delivered within — or in conjunction with — a stimulating, naturalistic, early-learning classroom environment.
 The following supplementary clinical services are utilized in conjunction with the therapeutic classroom milieu and may include: individualized behavior plans and reinforcement systems; play therapy; dyadic therapy; family psychotherapy; parenting education; family support; medication management.
 These same supplementary clinical services may also be provided within our mobile therapy program, where mobile therapists provide treatment within the child’s daycare, preschool, or home setting, up to six hours per week.
-The Theiss Center also provides two evidenced based treatments to families within our center-based and outpatient programs: Parent Child Interaction Therapy (PCIT) and Child Parent Psychotherapy (CPP).
+Funded in 2012 by the US Substance Abuse and Mental Health Services Administration, the Early Childhood Trauma Treatment Center was created as a Community Treatment and Services Center within the National Child Traumatic Stress Network (NCTSN) to provide services to children age birth to seven who have experienced trauma, along with their caregivers and/or families.
+This goal is achieved through the use of evidence-based practices, including Parent-Child Interaction Therapy (PCIT) and Child-Parent Psychotherapy (CPP).
 With all of these resources and treatment options, the Theiss Center strives to support the emotional and behavioral health of the young children in our communities.

 Children’s Hospital of UPMC - Consultation/Liaison Service